Bucklin History, Family Crest & Coats of Arms

 - Daniel Bucklin, American politician, Member of New York State Assembly from Cattaraugus County 2nd District, 1856

-- Alpheus S. Bucklin, American Democrat politician, Delegate to New Hampshire State Constitutional Convention from Alexandria; Elected 1902
+- Alpheus S. Bucklin, American Democratic Party politician, Delegate to New Hampshire State Constitutional Convention from Alexandria; Elected 1902

-- Willard Bucklin, American Democrat politician, Delegate to Democratic National Convention from Iowa, 1912
+- Willard Bucklin, American Democratic Party politician, Delegate to Democratic National Convention from Iowa, 1912

 - John C. Bucklin (1773-1844), American politician, Mayor of Louisville, Kentucky, 1828-34

 - Henry O. Bucklin, American politician, Socialist Labor Candidate for U.S. Representative from Ohio 18th District, 1900

 - Gertrude M. Bucklin, American Republican politician, Elected New Hampshire State House of Representatives from Bridgewater 1956